 Such contracts can put your business in direct contact with sensitive governmental institutions.
 Such departments include the Department of Defence (DoD), the Treasury, Health services, and even NASA.
 That’s why the government needs to ensure your business procedures and the tools that support it enough integrity to secure Confidential Unclassified Information (CUI) from the malicious intent of hackers.

 So, how do you proceed in fulfilling such a requirement?
 Well, you should institute a practical IT security framework to qualify for CMMC certification.
 Such standardized measures came into full effect on July 22.
-This means you will not be able to transact with the various government institutions without such compliance.
+Consequently, you will not be able to transact with the various government institutions without such compliance.

 Fortunately, the federal government is ready and willing to work with more companies that are privately owned.